Jessie James Decker Reveals Post-Baby Body In A Neon Bikini & Fans Can’t Believe She’s Had 3 Kids

 “Are you sure you had three kids?” one Instagram user asked Decker in the comments section of the pictures posted online on March 4.
 Another then wrote, “No way you had 3 babies with that bangin bod!!!
 Looking gorgeous momma!!!”

-But this isn’t the first glimpse at her bikini body Jessie, who’s mom to 11-month-old Forrest, 3-year-old Eric, and 4-year-old Vivianne, has given her 3 million followers recently.
+But this isn’t the first glimpse at her bikini body that Jessie, who’s a mom to 11-month-old Forrest, 3-year-old Eric, and 4-year-old Vivianne, has given her 3 million followers recently.

 As The Inquisitr revealed earlier this week, the star was also showing off her amazing body in a coral bikini during a trip to the beach as she gave fans a look at her handstand skills alongside husband Eric.